arv100kri/Cognitive-Services/Content/en-us/KES/GrammarFormat.md

 ```

 ### one-of Element
 The `one-of` element specifies alternative expansions among one of the child `item` elements.
 Only `item` elements may appear inside a `one-of` element.
-Relative probabilities among the different choices may be specified via the `logprob` attribute in child `item`s.
+Relative probabilities among the different choices may be specified via the `logprob` attribute in each child `item`.

 ```xml
 <one-of>